What is employee experience management?

 Even providing free benefits for staff such as a free coffee voucher or getting pizzas delivered for lunch once a month; buying a cake and decorating an employee’s work station on their birthday; or inviting a pet adoption organisation to bring a dog or cat into the office one day can create ad hoc social opportunities.

-When employees do not feel threatened by co-workers or employers, whether it be from conflict with others, or discrimination based on age, gender, sexual orientation, religion, disability or cultural beliefs, they will be more engaged.
+When employees do not feel threatened by co-workers or employers, whether it be from conflict with others, or discrimination based on age, gender, sexual orientation, religion, disability or cultural beliefs, they may be more engaged.

 Improve the physical environment